Substra/substra/docs/debugging.md

 #### Debug with pdb

-The execution is done synchronously, so the script waits for the task in progress to end before continuing.
-The execution of the tuples happens in Docker containers that are spawned on the fly and removed once the execution is done.
+As said above, the tuples are executed in Docker containers spawned on the fly and deleted at the end of the execution.
 If you want access to the container while it runs, you can use [`pdb`](https://docs.python.org/3.6/library/pdb.html#pdb.set_trace) to pause the execution until you connect to the container.